 The 2017 WAJV exploration programs had a combined budget of \$3.6 million (Mirror River - \$1.3 million, Laurie - \$1.3 million, Uchrich - \$500,000 and Nikita - \$500,000) and were funded by Orano.
 UEX elected not to participate in the 2017 programs at all four projects.
-The Company decided it was in shareholders' best interests to employ its exploration capital on the Christie Lake Project and not fund these four early grassroots exploration projects, especially since UEX disagreed with the technical approach proposed by the project operator on some of the proposed programs.
+The Company decided it was in shareholders' best interests to employ its exploration capital on the Christie Lake Project and not fund these four early grassroots exploration projects.